csenio/searchbar_autocomplete/README.md

 # searchbar_autocomplete
 ---
-Autocompleting searchbar in vanilla js/css/html
+Autocompleting searchbar using the dom